Share with Care: Understanding the Insurance Risks of the Sharing Economy

 • in violation of their auto insurance policy, which could lead to cancellation by the insurer

-Contact your insurance agent or company to determine if coverage is excluded on your policy.
+Contact your insurance agent or company to determine if coverage is excluded from your policy.

 How can I protect myself while using a car sharing service?